MurphyDavid/TX2P/README.md

 ### Input
+#### Transcript file
-- `TX2P` requires a TSV/CSV file with the transcript IDs in a single column, one ID per line.
+`TX2P` requires a TSV/CSV file with the transcript IDs in a single column, one ID per line.

 Example format: